 So what can we learn from the history of employee benefits?
 Let’s first take a look at the word benefits.
 What are some of the other benefits employees have grown to become accustomed to?
 Perhaps reimbursements benefits, travel benefits, etc. Maybe even retirement benefits?
 Yes—let’s look at retirement benefits!

-Let’s take a journey to 30 years ago, when pension plans were starting to be replaced by 401(k) plans (or 403(b) plans for nonprofit organizations, of course).
+Let’s take a journey to 30 years ago, when pension plans were starting to be replaced by 401(k) plans.
 This concept came from the tremendous pain and sustainable trend of pension plans.

 The pain was manifold, of course, not focusing on just one thing or another.
 Some of the items included as reasons for the change to the retirement plan were: